jduspmc/mplint.nvim/README.md

 MetaPost often **cascades** errors: a single mistake (e.g., a missing `;` or an unclosed `enddef`) can derail parsing and produce **many** `! …` messages in the `.log`.
 In those cases, it’s usually more productive to fix the **first** real error and re-run.

 - `halt_on_error = true` → runs `mpost` with `--halt-on-error` and **stops at the first error**.
-  Use this when the **`log`** explodes with follow-on errors caused by one typo.
+  Use this when the **`.log`** explodes with follow-on errors caused by one typo.

 - `halt_on_error = false` (default) → runs with `--interaction=nonstopmode` and **shows all errors** in one pass.
   Use this when you want the full picture or to scan for multiple independent issues.

 You can toggle this option at runtime:
-- `:MplintToggleHalt`: It flips the internal runner flag and immediately re-lints the current buffer.
+- `:MplintToggleHalt` → It flips the internal runner flag and immediately re-lints the current buffer.

 - Keymap (`line_diag_key`)
   Default `<leader>gl`.
 Shows all diagnostics on the current line when runnig with `halt_on_error = false`.